-Brendan is a writer, producer and director of independent feature films, distributed by Sony, Lionsgate and others.
+Brendan has written, produced and directed independent feature films since 2004, distributed by Sony, Lionsgate and others.

-His first feature film in 2005, Action-drama Johnny Was (Sony), starred Vinnie Jones, Patrick Bergin, Roger Daltrey, Eriq LaSalle and Lennox Lewis.
-It told the story of the world’s least safe ‘safe house’ in London.
+Previous produced features include Brendan’s first feature film in 2005, Action-drama Johnny Was (Sony), starred Vinnie Jones, Patrick Bergin, Roger Daltrey, Eriq LaSalle and Lennox Lewis.
+It tells the story of the world’s least safe ‘safe house’ in London.
 He wrote and produced the film and also directed sound post and music, with cult reggae DJ Adrian Sherwood.
 It won seven film festivals as Best Feature or Audience Award.

 His next feature, as writer-producer-director was a thriller with a supernatural twist.
 The Riddle (Image Entertainment) had one of the largest circulations in indie film history, 2.6 million DVDs courtesy of a unique deal with Britain’s largest circulation newspaper.
 It starred Sir Derek Jacobi and featured Vanessa Redgrave, along with Vinnie Jones.